misterburton/ideo-sf-vr-nerd-night/README.md

 # IDEO SF VR Nerd Night in 3 Acts

-## VR Prototyping x2 Approaches + VR Editorial & Effects Pipeline
+## VR Prototyping x2 + VR Editorial & Effects Pipeline

 ### Overview

-First, Burton will take us through a pair of methodologies for creating multi-device, web-based, Virtual Reality prototypes via the new WebVR API.
+First, Burton will cover a pair of methodologies for creating multi-device, web-based, Virtual Reality prototypes via the new WebVR API.
 Then, Dav will walk us through his preferred editorial and effects pipeline for crafting VR motion content.

 ***